-Native American Casinos in Wisconsin
+Types of Casinos in Wisconsin

 All casinos in Wisconsin are located on Native American reservations.
-There are a total of 22 Indian casinos in the state and 12 of them have hotels.

-Shown below is a list of all Wisconsin casinos.
+Shown below is a list of all Wisconsin Indian casinos.
 Click on a casino name to see a page of detailed information about that particular casino.